xpilot-project/docs/docs/client.md

 If you have a networked setup with one or more computers running your X-Plane visuals, you can configure xPilot to inject aircraft onto each of these machines.
 You must first run the xPilot installer on each of the machines so that the xPilot plugin is installed.

 To use xPilot over a network, you must first enable TCP/IP support.
 Locate the xPilot plugin configuration file (`X-Plane/Resources/plugins/xPilot/Resources/Config.json`) and open it in a text editor.
 Change the `UseTcpSocket` option to `true`.
 Save and close the configuration file.
-If you have multiple X-Plane instances for each visual sceen, you will need to change this option on each instance. **<span style="color:red;">X-Plane must be closed before you update the configuration file.</span>**
+If you have multiple X-Plane instances for each visual screen, you will need to change this option on each instance. **<span style="color:red;">X-Plane must be closed before you update the configuration file.</span>**

 In xPilot, use the command `.visualip <VisualMachine1> <VisualMachine2>...` to set the IP addresses of your visual machines.
 For example, `.visualip 192.168.1.50 192.168.1.60`. **You must restart xPilot after setting the visual machine IP(s) for the changes to take effect.** The machine IP addresses with be saved in the xPilot client configuration for the next time you launch xPilot.
 To clear the visual machine IP(s), use the command `.visualip` (without the IP addresses).